BenTaylorPublic/screeps/README.md

     Just move and carry body
     Remove stocking logic from Laborers
         (currently expensive I think)
-        Would mean Laborers JUST upgrade
+        Would mean Laborers JUST upgrade/build
     Logic for stocking should be
         When spawning or shooting turrent
         Request energy equal to the amount spent
         The creep has a priority queue of things it needs to stock (towers > spawn > extensions, no aging)

+Observers
+    Add a "Weakling to crush" for RCL levels 1 and 2

 Writing on a room sign via a flag